jubelcassio/ImageProcessing/README.md

 `--save_folder=[folder]` The directory where the images will be saved.
 `-optimize` If passed, the resulting images will be optimized for a smaller file size.
 Only works for jpg and png images.
 `--background` The color to use when saving a image with a mode that has alpha channel to a image mode that does NOT have alpha channel.
 The transparent area on the original image will be filled with the given color.
+**example usage**
+Vertically mirroring of all images of a directory:
+`process_img mirror /images v`
+Vertically and Horizontally mirroring of all images of a directory:
+`process_img mirror /images vh`

 * **optimize**: Minimizes the image size.